aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-comments-manipulation/modern-comments/_index.md

 Before you dive into managing modern comments in PowerPoint presentations with Aspose.Slides for .NET, make sure you have the following prerequisites in place:

 1. Aspose.Slides for .NET: You need to have Aspose.Slides for .NET installed.
-If you haven't already, you can download it from the [official download link](https://releases.aspose.com/slides/net/).
+If you haven't already, you can download it from the [download link](https://releases.aspose.com/slides/net/).

 2. Development Environment: Ensure that you have a working development environment, such as Visual Studio or any other compatible IDE for .NET development.